ingridstevens/local-model-chat/README.md

 # Local Model Chat

+A conversational chatbot built in Python using Streamlit and the Mistral LLM model.

 ![Local Model Chat Cover Image](/images/cover.png)

 This is a simple chat application built using the Langchain library in Python.
 It allows users to interact with an AI chatbot through a user interface.
 The chatbot responds to prompts from the user and can generate new responses based on the user's input.